 - HTML Content on Windows & Linux

-In order to achieve the translucency effect without any undesirable flickering or tearing on screen, a desktop compositing engine such as Windows Aero is required.
+To achieve the translucency effect without any undesirable flickering or tearing on screen, a desktop compositing engine such as Windows Aero is required.

 This means that the player’s operating system must be Windows Vista or higher.
 For a complete list of supported operating systems, see Step 1: Verify Compatible Windows Version.